nus-cs2103-AY2223S1/ip/docs/README.md

 ### `list` - Show the current list of tasks

 Prints out the current list of task that are registered in SocDuke.
-This will also print out the task number of all of the tasks
+This will also print out the task number of all the tasks.

 Format: `list`